 The Federal estate tax has applied to the transfer of property at death since 1916, as part of a unified system of transfer taxes.
 Although the tax policy has been amended many times, the estate tax, the gift tax—imposed upon transfers before a person's death—and generation-skipping transfer tax have never directly affected a large percentage of taxpayers.
 Under the current Federal estate tax system, individuals can transfer up to a specified amount in money and other property without incurring Federal estate tax liability.
 When property is transferred at death, it is generally the responsibility of the estate to pay any taxes due as a result of the transfer unless other arrangements for payment are made.
-Under present law, the estate of a decedent who, at death, owns assets in excess of the estate tax exemption amount—or $11.58 million in 2020—must file a Federal estate tax return.
+Under present law, the estate of a decedent who, at death, owns assets in excess of the estate tax exemption amount—or $11.7 million in 2021—must file a Federal estate tax return.
 However, only those returns that have a taxable estate above the exempt amount after deductions for expenses, debts, and bequests to a surviving spouse or charity are subject to tax at the highest maximum tax rate of 40 percent (see the table below on exemption amounts and tax rates).

 Over the years, some targeted provisions have been enacted to reduce the estate tax owed by farms and small business owners.
 These include a special provision allowing farm real estate to be valued at farm-use value rather than at fair-market value and an installment payment provision.
 A provision aimed at encouraging farmers and other landowners to donate an easement or other restriction on development has also provided additional estate tax savings.
 Together, these provisions have reduced the potential impact of estate taxes on the transfer of a farm or other small business to the next generation.

 Economic Growth and Taxpayer Relief Reconciliation Act of 2001